elsayed-lab/ptu-detection/README.md

 Here a "0" indicates a gene on the negative strand, while a "1" indicates a gene on the positive strand.

-In this case, the script woulid most likely detect five PTUs - one for each block on genes on the same strand.
+In this case, the script would most likely detect five PTUs - one for each block on genes on the same strand.

 However, this is something of an idealized scenario.
 A more realistic example